For Faculty & Staff

 Use of the Smith College Conference Center by Smith Departments

-Since the transition from the Smith College Club to the Smith College Conference Center, the Center, by policy, has charged a rental fee to all clients.
-Both college (departmental) clients and external clients (e.g. weddings, corporate retreats) have been assessed rental fees.
+The Smith College Conference Center, by policy, charges a rental fee to all clients.
+Both college (departmental) clients and external clients (e.g. weddings, corporate retreats) are assessed rental fees.

 During the renovation of Neilson Library, the Conference Center has moved to a new fee model that recognizes the need of college departments for administrative function spaces to offset those that have gone offline during the renovation.